 Recovering the data

 The catalog file was intact so I was able to see what data was on the drive and also see what files were part of the missing .0001%.
-The only missing files were in the system file area which has no user data!
+The only missing files were in the system file area, which had no user data!
 This is a best case scenario as it means all user data was recovered 100%.

 This particular recovery took about 2 days to complete and get back to the client.
 It fell under our Standard Recovery Tier and the client was happy to have their data back.